Paying players could fix NCAA after bribery scandal, experts say

 One fix that some say could help solve the problem?
 Pay the players.

-"There's this underground network already going on of secret deals and corruption," said Marc Edelman, an associate law professor focusing on sports and gambling at Baruch College in New York City.
+"There's this underground network already going on of secret deals and corruption," said Marc Edelman, a law professor focusing on sports and gambling at Baruch College in New York City.

 "The most reasonable way to resolve this matter would be to overturn the NCAA principle of amateurism, which would force the compensation of college athletes into an open and above-board market," he added, "one that would be observable and transparent."